When to cancel my GST registration?

 - Your business has ceased; or

-- Your business is transferred as a whole to another person.
+- Your business is transferred as a whole to another person (the new entity needs to determine if it is required to register for GST ); or

-You will be notified of the approval for your application and the effective date of cancellation of GST registration.
+You will be notified of the approval for your application and the effective date of cancellation of GST registration (i.e. date of de-registration), the day when you must stop collecting GST.

-You have to continue to fulfil your obligations as a GST-registered person (e.g. charge GST, submit GST returns) until the approved effective date of cancellation of your GST registration.
+You have to continue to fulfil your obligations as a GST-registered person (e.g. charge GST, submit GST returns) until the last day of the GST registration, one day before your effective date of cancellation of GST registration.

 Accounting for GST for assets held at point of de-registration

-In your final GST return (GST F8), you need to account for output tax on taxable assets (including capital assets and inventories) that you held on hand as at the last day of GST registration.
+In your final GST return (GST F8), you need to account for output tax on taxable assets (including capital assets and inventories) that are still on hand as at the last day of GST registration.

 GST has to be accounted for (at the prevailing rate) based on the open market value on the last day of registration.
 This is the price that you will pay if you purchase the asset on that day.